 The Group measures the counterparty credit risk exposures of derivative transactions in accordance with the Measurement Rules for Derivative Counterparty Default Risks Assets approved by the CBIRC and adopts the regulatory weighting approach to measure the risk-weighted assets of the CCR.
-The counterparty credit risk exposure was RMB155,919 million after considering the hedging sets.
-The following table presents CCR exposure of the Group by product type as at 31 December 2020.
+The CCR exposure was RMB128,426million after considering the hedging sets.
+The following table presents CCR exposure of the Group by product type as at 31 December 2021.